 Perhaps the most disturbing practices we observed and uncovered in our examination of women's ability to tell their stories was the use of intimidation by practitioners and, occasionally, by abusers.
 While we observed a number of overt and covert methods of intimidation, we also discovered a number of recent efforts to reduce the use of those methods.
-Women, advocates, and some practitioners use the term "re-victimization" of women to describe the practices discussed in this section children; (c) the use of force or overt hostility by practitioners against a victim or her family members; (d) turning of a call for help into an unrelated enforcement opportunity for police; (e) the failure of practitioners to curb abusers' intimidation; and (f) the impact of the adversarial structure of the system on the ability of women to provide a full account.
+Women, advocates, and some practitioners use the term "re-victimization" of women to describe the practices discussed in this section.

+Our discussion here focuses on five aspects of that process: (a) the threat of arrest or charges against women who refuse to cooperate with practitioners; (b) the threat of removal of children; (c) the use of force or overt hostility by practitioners against a victim or her family members; (d) turning of a call for help into an unrelated enforcement opportunity for police; (e) the failure of practitioners to curb abusers' intimidation; and (f) the impact of the adversarial structure of the system on the ability of women to provide a full account.